jeffpar/pcjs.v1/disks/pcx86/drives/10mb/README.md

 ### Notes Regarding 10Mb Disks

-The [PC-DOS 2.00 Formatted Disk (Empty)](pcdos200-empty-xt3.xml) is *completely* empty.
-It was partitioned with the PC-DOS 2.00 **FDISK** utility, allocating the entire disk to a single DOS partition, and then it was formatted with the PC-DOS 2.00 **FORMAT** utility.
+The [PC DOS 2.00 Formatted Disk (Empty)](pcdos200-empty-xt3.xml) is *completely* empty.
+It was partitioned with the PC DOS 2.00 **FDISK** utility, allocating the entire disk to a single DOS partition, and then it was formatted with the PC DOS 2.00 **FORMAT** utility.
 Neither the **FORMAT** "/S" option nor the **SYS** command were used, so no system files were transferred, leaving the disk completely empty and unbootable.

-After formatting, PC-DOS 2.00 reports:
+After formatting, PC DOS 2.00 reports:

 	10592256 bytes total disk space
 	10592256 bytes available on disk